 In this article, we’ve gathered everything you need to know about what coaching questions are for, how they should be used, and a list of our favorites.
 Use them to create even more powerful transformations in your clients’ lives.

 Note: This article is about coaching questions to be asked during your sessions.
-If you need some nifty questions for your coach intake form or your discovery sessions, here’s some further reading for you:
+If you want to read more about questions for your coach intake form or your discovery sessions, here’s some further reading for you:

 [ Read: 14 Life Coach Intake Form Questions (And How to Create Yours with Zero Tech Skills) AND 9 Client-Converting Questions to Ask In Every Discovery Session ]